 AFAN is a non-profit social organization based in Athens, Ohio for women.
 Founded in 1969, it assists women from Athens and the surrounding communities to make friends and become better acquainted with the area.
-With over 300 members, belonging to AFAN is open to anyone, no matter how long they have been in the area.
-Dues are $15.00 per year.
+With nearly 300 members, belonging to AFAN is open to anyone, no matter how long they have been in the area.
+Dues are $20.00 per year.

 AFAN opens the year with an evening reception in September.

 Monthly luncheons or dinners are held on the second Thursday of each month through May.
 In addition, there are Special Event trips to interesting places in Ohio on the fourth Thursday of each month.

 The heart of AFAN is our Interest Groups where small groups of members meet to share a common interest.
 Some of our current interest groups include: Antiques & Collectibles, Knitting, Book Review, Bridge, Euchre, Hooked on Crochet, Gourmet, Needlework, Tongue and Thimble, Pho-tos(Scrapbooking), Quilting, Lunch Bunch, and Women Who WhINE.

 During the year new and prospective members are invited to attend our Newcomers' Coffee.
 This gives us an opportunity to get to know our new members and introduce them to other members.